James Wan: 2004–2006: Debut

 Prior to 2003, Wan and his friend, fellow filmmaker Leigh Whannell, had begun writing a script for a horror film, citing their dreams and fears as inspiration for its plot.
 Upon completing the script, Wan and Whannell had wanted to select an excerpt from their script, later to be known as Saw and film it to pitch their film to studios.
 With the help of Charlie Clouser, who had composed the score for the film, and a few stand-in actors, Wan and Whannell shot the film with a relatively low budget.
 Whannell also decided to star in the film as Adam Stanheight, one of the film's main protagonists.

 After the release of the full-length Saw, the film was met with overwhelming success in the box office both domestically and internationally.
 The film ended up grossing $55 million in America, and $48 million in other countries, totaling over US$103 million worldwide.
 This was over $100 million more than the production budget.
 This led the studio to green-light the sequel Saw II and later the rest of the Saw franchise.
 Since its inception, the Saw films have become the highest grossing horror franchise of all time worldwide in unadjusted dollars.
 In the United States alone, Saw is the second highest grossing horror franchise, behind only the Friday the 13th films by a margin of $10 million.
 Wan directed Saw (2004) and co-wrote Saw III (2006).
-Meanwhile, he and Whannell have predominately served as executive producers to the sequels Saw II, Saw III, Saw IV, Saw V, Saw VI, Saw 3D, Jigsaw, and Spiral.
+Meanwhile, he and Whannell have predominantly served as executive producers to the sequels Saw II, Saw III, Saw IV, Saw V, Saw VI, Saw 3D, Jigsaw, Spiral and Saw X.